roboconf/roboconf.github.io/en/developer-guide/understanding-the-messaging-with-rabbit-mq--up-to-v0.5.md

 <application-name>.dm
 ```

-The queue for an agent is named according to the root instance it is associated with.
+The queue for an agent is named according to the root/scoped instance it is associated with.
-Within a Roboconf application, a root instance name is unique.
+Within a Roboconf application, instance paths are unique.
 When an agent starts, it is associated
-with a root instance.
+with a root/scoped instance.
 The name of an agent's queue is thus...

 ```xml
 <application-name>.<root-instance-name>